alibakh62/data-structures-algorithms/notes/data_structure/3_recursion.md

 1. _**A recursive function needs to call itself at some point**_.
 2. _**A recursive function needs a base case**_.
+3. _**A recursive function needs to do is to alter the input parameter at some point**_.

 You can think of a recursive function kind of like a _while loop_ in some regards.
 You keep going through some code again and again until you hit some exit condition.
 In a recursive function the base case is like the exit function.

+Without a nice base case, you could get stuck in something called **infinite recursion**.
+That means your code keeps calling itself and executing again and again, but because you never tell it when to stop, it just keeps going infinitely.

+If you aren't altering the input parameter or giving yourself some condition for changing every time you iterate, you'll never really know when to stop.
+And again you'll end up in _infinite recursion_.

+Watch [this video](https://youtu.be/_aI2Jch6Epk) (minute 1:40) to learn more about some of the nuances of recursive functions.